 Looking to personalize your wedding ceremony?
 Here are some unique wedding readings for your wedding.

 Your wedding ceremony is the most meaningful part of the wedding, when you declare your love for each other and promise to support one another.
-Special touches, like unique wedding ceremony readings, can help make your wedding ceremony even more personal.
+Special touches, like unique wedding readings, can help make your ceremony even more personal.
 "My philosophy is that the ceremony needs to reflect the couple," says Wisconsin-based Rev. Carol Saunders.

-Before deciding on what unique wedding ceremony readings to include, first decide how many you want to have.
+Before deciding on what unique wedding readings to include, first decide how many you want to have.
 New York-based Rev. Annie Lawrence suggests two readings, one placed before you recite your vows and exchange rings, and one after.
 “The first should be about love and romance,” she says, “what made them a couple, how they became a couple.
 The second, about marriage and partnership, including how love will grow over the years and what will happen down the road.”

 “In my experience, the reading serves three purposes,” explains Rev. Saunders.
 “It breaks up the ceremony so it’s not just the officiant talking.
 It conveys a message about love or marriage, reflecting the couple or immediate family members.
 And finally, it gives someone close to the couple the opportunity to participate in the ceremony.”